rhe33/cs400-X-Team-009/rules.md

 ## How will we track progress (and follow-up) on completion of tasks

+We will use GitHub to automatically update files that were modified.
+We also will use Discord to keep track of each team member's edits.

 ## How will will communicate difficulties with a task assigned to us